emchang3/bash-practice/README.md

 ## Extra-Curricular Dabblings

-Scripts not part of exercises for the Udemy course will reside in directories not beginning with `"section_"` followed by the section number, and those directories will be listed below.
+Scripts not part of exercises for the Udemy course will reside in directories not beginning with "`section_`" followed by the section number, and those directories will be listed below.

 - `expect` - Working with the Expect utility to learn how to automate certain deployment tasks.